bbc/simorgh/cypress/integration/README.md

    - **testsThatAlwaysRun** - as the name implies these will always run, use this sparingly because by default it will run for every service, page type and platform (canonical, AMP)!
 This is useful for features that vary between services.
      - We recommend using conditional logic to select just the services/pagetypes that are necessary. e.g. only run ATI analytics tests on `afaanoromoo, cymrufyw, japanese, naidheachdan, news` instead of all 44 services, since these cover all variants.
    - testsThatFollowSmokeTestConfig (this is where most tests go these will run using the smoke true/false flag in the [services config file](../support/config))
-   - testsThatNeverRunDuringSmokeTesting (very CPU intensive, long-running or low priority tests go here, a good place for testing layout or page width variants)
+   - **testsThatNeverRunDuringSmokeTesting** - this is for tests that are very CPU intensive, long running or low priority.
+It's a good place for testing layout or page-width variants.

 NB Despite all these rules, we don't favour highly abstracted tests, duplication of tests is preferred where it gives the same test coverage and enhances readability.